On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Horizontal and Lipschitz homotopy groups

 On the other hand, another application of H\"older's inequality yields

 where the last equality follows from the fact that $\tilde{g}$ on $\Sph^n(r)$ is the rescaling of ${g}$ on $\Sph^n(1)$.
 Hence

 and the lemma follows. \end{proof}

-Now we can complete the proof of the proposition.
-Let $\omega$ be the pushforward of the volume form from $\Sph^n$ to $\psi(\Sph^n)\subset\R^k$.
-We can assume that $\omega$ is a smooth form on $\R^{k}$.
-Indeed, we can extend it smoothly from $\psi(\Sph^n)$ to $\R^k$ using local extensions in coordinate systems and partition of unity.
+Now we complete the proof of Proposition \ref{positive-measure}.
+Let $\omega$ be the pullback by $\psi^{-1}$ of the volume form of $\Sph^n$ to $\psi(\Sph^n)\subset\R^k$.
+We can assume that $\omega$ is a smooth form.
+Indeed, we can extend it smoothly from $\psi(\Sph^n)$ to $\R^k$ using local extensions in coordinate systems and a partition of unity.
 The extended form may vanish outside a small neighborhood of $\psi(\Sph^n)$, but it does not matter.
-According to the lemma we have
+According to Lemma \ref{stokes} we have

 This implies that the rank of $d\tilde{\psi}$ is $n+1$ on a set of positive measure and hence